-I am a Marriage and Family Therapist Associate, registered by the Board of Behavioral Sciences (MFTA 75770), and have a Master's degree in Counseling Psychology from Argosy University, and a Master's degree in Development Management from the University of the Philippines.
+I am an Associate Marriage and Family Therapist, registered by the Board of Behavioral Sciences (AMFT 75770), and have a Master's degree in Counseling Psychology from Argosy University, and a Master's degree in Development Management from the University of the Philippines.
 I am a member of the California Association of the Marriage and Family Therapists (CAMFT).
 In private practice, I am supervised by Anna Gray, LMFT.

 As part of an excellent MFT traineeship in the mentoring program of the YMCA of the East Bay, I provided 230 hours of one-on-one counseling to adolescents and parents in underserved and diverse communities who were experiencing grief, depression, child abuse, relationship problems, abortion issues and other emotional difficulties.
 Prior to that, I spent over 3 years as a caregiver to the elderly who suffered from depression and dementia, where I experienced humility and resilience.